pedersandvoll/dotfiles/README.md

 # Dotfiles

-This repository contains my personal dotfiles managed with GNU Stow.
+This repository contains my personal dotfiles managed with GNU Stow and Ansible.

 ## Prerequisites

-The install script will automatically install these dependencies based on your distribution:
+The dotfiles can be installed either through the install script or Ansible.
+Choose the method that works best for you.

+### Ansible Installation
+- Python 3.x
+- Ansible (install with `pip install ansible`)

 ### Core Dependencies
 - GNU Stow